 Daniel was jolted awake by a spasmatic cough.
 He hacked and choked for a few agonizing moments before finally catching his breath.

 He turned on the bedside lamp and was startled by the droplets of gleaming blood in the saliva he’d coughed onto his hands.
 Daniel started to panic.
 “I gotta call 911!”

 He picked up his phone, but then the voice from the dream screamed inside his head tearing through his mind with explosive resonance.

-“My angel of death the time draws near.
+“My Angel of death the time draws near.
 It is futile to try and forsake your duties.
 You are the anointed, a living cataclysm, a cornerstone of Armageddon!”
-The voice said with triumph.
+The voice declared triumphantly.

 “Now go!
 Glory awaits my angel of death!”
 The hint of encouragement was disarming for Daniel.

 “I am the Angel of death,” he repeated with growing self-satisfaction.

 For the first time in his life this awkward, empty, joyless man experienced the sublime happiness that comes with conviction, a sense of purpose, and unquestioned superiority.
 Daniel was no longer a man he was a higher being called to action by what he assumed had to be the voice of God.